RonitPG19/Small-Object-Detection/README.md

 ```
 ## 🧪 Project Workflow

-1 .Train the model using the Colab notebook on your dataset.
+1. Train the model using the Colab notebook on your dataset.

 2. Export the trained weights (e.g., model.pth).